rickfast/telemetri/README.md

 # telemetri
-Metrics collection and reporting for Javascript
+Metrics collection and reporting for Javascript.
+Telemetri is a (very) direct port of the wonderful Dropwizard (aka Coda Hale/Yammer) metrics library for the JVM.